lngarrett/hubitat-datadog/README.md

 # Datadog Integration for Hubitat

-This Hubitat app allows you to send device states from your Hubitat hub to Datadog.
-It provides a convenient way to monitor and track the state changes of your Hubitat devices using Datadog's powerful monitoring and analytics platform.
+This Hubitat app allows you to send device states and events from your Hubitat hub to Datadog.
+It provides a convenient way to monitor and track the state changes and events of your Hubitat devices using Datadog's powerful monitoring and analytics platform.

 ## Features

 - Log device states to Datadog at a configurable interval
+- Log device events to Datadog in real-time
 - Support for a wide range of Hubitat device capabilities
 - Ability to select specific devices and attributes to monitor
 - Option to log mode events, hub properties, and location properties